ansible/lightbulb/facilitator/README.md

 #### Lab Environment

 Only the facilitator of the workshop needs a lab environment making this module ideal for scenarios where time and facilities are limited.
-We recommend the instructors lab environment be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
-While the web hosts need only minimal resources, the control instance will take addition memory and storage requirements required by Ansible Tower system on it.
+We recommend the instructor's lab environment be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
+While the web hosts need only minimal resources, the control instance will take additional memory and storage requirements required by Ansible Tower system on it.

 ### Introduction to Ansible Tower Hands-On Workshop